svenstehle/Enron-Email-Dataset-poi_classifier/README.md

 ### Install and use:
 * Clone repo
 * Follow final_project/poi_id.py
-* Change relevant system paths to your local paths, e.g: "E:/datasets/Enron Data/final_project/final_project_dataset.pkl" needs to be changed to point to the correct .pkl file location on your system
+* Change relevant system paths to your local paths, e.g: `"E:/datasets/Enron Data/final_project/final_project_dataset.pkl"` needs to be changed to point to the correct .pkl file location on your system
-* If you want to use the whole Enron Email Corpus you will have to redownload it and extract it to the email folder.
-GitHub truncated the emails we are many thousand emails short of the original corpus.
+* If you want to use the whole Enron Email Corpus you will have to redownload it and extract it to the _final_project/emails_by_address_ folder.
+GitHub truncated the emails in the repo.
+Thus, we are many thousand emails short of the original corpus.
 See: [Enron Email Dataset](https://www.cs.cmu.edu/~./enron/)

 ### Approach:
 * Applied standard techniques including model selection, outlier removals, gridsearch etc. with cross validation